Stepping Stones Riding Program offers students the full range of activities associated with maintaining and riding horses.

 We offer riding lessons to members of the community, including home-schooled students.
 We are an approved vendor for the charter schools, Inspire and Golden Valley.

-Individuals wishing to participate in our program are required to complete the "Assumption of Risk and Release of Liability" form available in .pdf format by clicking the button below.
-In addition, participants are asked to complete the Registration Form and to bring both to their first lesson.
+Individuals wishing to participate in our program are required to complete the SSRP waiver of risk and release of liability form available in .pdf format by clicking the button below.

 Please see below for payment options.
-Fees for weekly camps as well as for "10-packs" are non-refundable.
+Fees for weekly camps are non-refundable.

 Please Note: Students will not be charged for a missed lesson if notice is given at least 24 hours prior to that lesson.
 However, if the student is simply a "no show" then we will charge the lesson for that day.
 This is because if a scheduled student doesn't show up, we have missed the opportunity to let someone else ride and we've wasted the time of volunteers who come to assist.
 In addition, students who arrive 15 or more minutes late for a lesson will not be allowed to ride since accommodating them would interrupt the already-in-process lessons.